 The appeals process can vary greatly from year to year and case to case.

 For example, in mid-2021, the VA moved thousands of Blue Water Navy disability claims to the front of the line.
 It was great news for many Vietnam veterans waiting on decisions about Agent Orange exposure, but it also delayed the cases of thousands of more veterans.

 How hiring a lawyer can help in the VA appeals process

 We understand that hiring a lawyer seems like a big step.
 You also can see that appealing a decision is complicated.
 That’s why we are here.

 We file and manage VA appeals every day.
-We have an entire team working to submit the right forms, to gather evidence and support documents, and to keep track of deadlines.
+We have an entire team working to submit the right forms, gather evidence and support documents, and keep track of deadlines.

 If you need help, call us for a free, no-obligation consultation.

-The only Notice of Disagreement form accepted by the VA is VA Form 10182.
-You should only file it if you are filing a new appeal and are choosing to ask the Board of Veterans Appeals to hear your case/
+The Notice of Disagreement form used under the current VA appeals system (AMA) is VA Form 10182.
+It is used when you want to ask the Board of Veterans’ Appeals to hear your case.